Brettmett/Divvy_Bikeshare_Chicago/README.md

 To be able to see all the Visualizations in the Notebooks, use this Link:
 [Notebook Viewer](https://nbviewer.org/github/Brettmett/Divvy_Bikeshare_Chicago/tree/main/)

-In the following, i will give a short introduction for every Notebook in this repository.
+In the following, I will give a short introduction for every Notebook in this repository.

 #### Notebook: 01_get_trip_data
     * 1. Unzip monthly tripdata